jcsrb/MediaSession/README.md

 # MediaSession

 ## What is it?
 MediaSession saves the time-location of MediaElements (&lt;audio&gt; & &lt;video&gt;) and gives you the ability to restore it.
+MediaSession is JavaScript dependencies free.

 ## Browser Support
 MediaSession relies on **HTMLMediaElement** ([like Audio][canIuseAudio]) and [localStorage][canIuseStorage], only browsers that implement these specs are supported.